 This collection was put together by none other than La Crosse’s Mr. Baseball himself, William J. “Boober” Parizek.
 He was a man who knew everything about the Coulee region’s baseball history.
 He had personal connections to locally famous ball players and collected any document, newspaper clipping, or audio tape on the subject.
 Parizek was a long-time resident of the area and graduated from Central High School in 1938 where he played baseball and softball.

 The William J. Parizek Papers span 1887 to 2006 and are a great collection about the history of baseball and other sports in La Crosse, Wisconsin.
 It is one box containing 62 folders!
 This finding aid, however, focuses on a small selection of the folders all dealing with baseball’s impact on the development and growth in the city and the region.

-The game of baseball represents American and La Crosse’s history and identity.
+The game of baseball represents the history and identity of La Crosse and America as a whole.
 Its popularity as a leisure activity has brought in businesses and created local heroes.
 Without baseball, La Crosse would not be the city it is today!

 This finding aid focuses on three themes.
 They are: 1) William J. Parizek, a.k.a “Mr. Baseball”; 2) La Crosse baseball teams; and 3) Edward Konetchy.

 William J. Parizek (“Mr. Baseball”)